The Whipple Procedure: A Brief Overview for Family and Friends

 About the Whipple procedure

-Then, the surgeon will connect the rest of the common bile duct, the remaining pancreas (the tail), and the stomach to the jejunum.
-This is so the pancreatic fluids and bile will flow into the small intestine, as before (see Figure 2).
+Then, the surgeon will connect the remaining parts of the common bile duct, pancreas (tail), and stomach to the jejunum.
+This lets pancreatic fluids and bile flow into the small intestine the way they did before (see Figure 2).
+There’s usually enough left of the pancreas after surgery to keep making digestive fluids and hormones.

 Figure 2.
 The pancreas and surrounding organs after surgery